Romania

 • 10.8% - 25 to 34 years old

-The literacy rate (reading and writing skills) is 98.8%.
+The literacy level (reading and writing ability) is 98.8%.

-Language: the official language is Romanian, spoken by the country's 91% population.
+Language: The official language is Romanian, spoken by 91% of the country's population.

 Most residents speak English at an advanced level.

-Approximately 80% Romanians speak the same foreign language, 25% speaks two and 4% speaks three or more foreign languages.
+Approximately 80% Romanians speak one foreign language, 25% speak two foreign languages and 4% speak three or more foreign languages.

 Major cities: Bucharest (capital), Constanta, Iasi, Cluj-Napoca, Timisoara.

-According to Eurostat, a third of Romanians live in poverty or on the verge of poverty.
+According to Eurostat, one third of Romanians live in poverty or on the brink of poverty.

-Notably, due to low wages and high costs, even those who work full-time face economic difficulties in Romania, apart from this, there is the most significant gap between rich and poor citizens among EU countries.
+It is noteworthy that due to low wages and high costs, even those who work on a permanent basis face economic hardship in Romania.
+In addition, it has the widest gap between rich and poor citizens among EU countries.

-The highest poverty rates were recorded in the Northeast and Southwest regions, while the lowest were in Bucharest-Ilfovo.
+The highest poverty rates were recorded in the North-East and South-West regions, while the lowest were in Bucharest-Ilfova.

-In February of this year, the unemployment rate among men was 5.7%, among women - 5.3%.
+In February this year, the unemployment rate for males was 5.7% and for females it was 5.3%.

 According to the Romanian Institute of Statistics, the youth unemployment rate reached 26.3% between October and December 2024.

-Most employers pay wages once at the end of the month or at the beginning of the next.
+Most employers pay wages once at the end of the month or at the beginning of the next month.

-The formation of the culture and customs of Romanians was influenced by Bulgarians, Ukrainians, Serbs and Gypsies.
-Their way of life and traditions are similar to other Romanesque ethnogroups.
+The culture and customs of the Romanians were influenced by Bulgarians, Ukrainians, Serbs and Roma.
+Their way of life and traditions are similar to other Romanian ethnogroups.

-The name of Romanians is Romini, derived from the Latin word Romanus, which translated means Roman Medieval historians mention that Romanians considered themselves descendants of Romans, so called themselves Romanians (Romans).
+The name «romani» comes from the Latin word «romanus», which means «Roman».
+Medieval historians mention that Romanians considered themselves descendants of Romans, so they called themselves romani (Romans).

-In communication, residents are friendly and helpful.
-Enjoy talking to strangers.
-Also in the country react aggressively to direct criticism.
+In communication, residents are friendly and responsive.
+They gladly engage in conversation with strangers.
+They also react aggressively to direct criticism.

-Romanians prefer to avoid conflict, trying not to put others in an uncomfortable position In communication, they tend to share personal information and expect the same from their interlocutor.
+Romanians prefer to avoid conflicts, trying not to put others in an uncomfortable position.
+In communication, they tend to share personal information and expect the same from the interlocutor.

-One of the characteristics of the population is the tendency to often express dissatisfaction on various issues, such as quality of life, social conditions and services provided by the State.
+One of the characteristics of the population is the tendency to frequently express dissatisfaction on various issues such as quality of life, social conditions and services provided by the state.

-According to a report by Ipsos Global Trends, young Romanians aged 16 to 24 are more open to the world compared to other age groups, as 86% of them believe that people around the globe have more in common than differences.
+According to the Ipsos Global Trends report, young Romanians between 16 and 24 years old are more open to the world than other age groups, as 86% of them believe that people around the globe have more in common than differences.
 In addition, they believe that globalization is good for their country.

-Residents are superstitious enough - For example, Romanians try to avoid Monday payments to avoid losing money within a week.
+Residents are quite superstitious.
+For example, Romanians try to avoid making payments on Monday to avoid losing money during the week.

-Athletes here are considered national heroes, especially if they represent the state on the international stage.
-So, if a Romanian plays in a German football team, the whole country believes that it was he who contributed to the existing success of the club.
+Athletes here are considered national heroes, especially if they represent the state in the international arena.
+For example, if a Romanian plays in a German soccer team, the whole country believes that it was he who contributed to the existing success of the club.

 Distribution of types of entertainment by popularity among the population: